86Box/docs/usage/preferences.rst

 Language
 ^^^^^^^^

 Select a language for the 86Box user interface.
+Click |clear| to search for languages by their English name.
 The *Default* button resets back to the system language.

 Select media images from program working directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^